 If a student decides to withdraw from one of the courses, the student must withdraw from all courses in the LC group.

-LC Coordinators
+LC Coordinator

 Rosena Beniste